BarqueroGerman/BarqueroGerman.github.io/_pages/2023_BeLFusion.md

     </div>
 </div>
 <div style="margin-top:20px">
-{% include figure.html path="assets/img/belfusion/arch.png" title="BeLFusion" class="figure-padding img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/belfusion/arch.png" title="BeLFusion" class="figure-padding img-fluid rounded z-depth-1" %}
 </div>

 A latent diffusion model conditioned on an encoding $$x=c$$ of the observation, $$\mathbf{X}$$, progressively denoises a sample from a zero-mean unit variance multivariate normal distribution into a behavior code.
 Then, the behavior coupler $$\mathcal{B}_{\phi}$$ decodes the prediction by transferring the sampled behavior to the target motion, $$\mathbf{x}_{m}$$.
 In our implementation, $$f_{\Phi}$$ is a conditional U-Net with cross-attention, and $$h_{\lambda}$$, $$g_{\alpha}$$, and $$\mathcal{B}_{\phi}$$ are one-layer recurrent neural networks.